paulj19/device-store/README.md

 Device Store is a simple RESTful API for managing devices.
 It allows you to create, read, update, and delete devices in a MySQL database.

 ## Notes for the reviewer
- > Design decisions:
+ ### Design decisions:
-   > I used relational DB because it seemed like a natural choice given the requirements, device name had clear relation with brand and this makes DB operations efficient
+   - I used relational DB because it seemed like a natural choice given the requirements, device name had clear direct relation with brand and this makes DB operations efficient
-   > Device name and brand cannot be null and request to create or set them null will fail.
+   - Device name and brand cannot be null or empty and request to create or set them so will fail.
 This ensures data consistency
-   > combination of name and brand is unique and is set a composite key, this ensures no duplicates
+   - combination of name and brand is unique and is set a composite key, this ensures no duplicates
-   > get and search for list of devices are seperate endpoints to ensure separation of concerns and to ensure response reflects single and list device output
+   - get and search for list of devices are separate endpoints to ensure separation of concerns and to ensure response reflects single and list device output

 ## Features